Stepping Stone Program for Marginalized Youth

 Unfortunately, once a student is out of the governmental school system, she/he cannot join government- funded secondary school education.
 Good Hope provides them with an opportunity to stay engaged in education.
 Year-round local and international volunteers teach English, Mathematics, Computers, Geography, Science, Fine Arts, and Healthcare in our youth center.

-Good Hope currently provides free education for around 30 students in three classes, divided based on to each student’s current English written and speaking skills.
-Most of our students are between 13 to 18 years old, and come from very diverse social backgrounds and education levels.
+Good Hope currently provides free education for around 20 students.
+Most of our students are between 13 to 17 years old, and come from very diverse social backgrounds and education levels.
 Some students are orphans living with family members, some are living with HIV/AIDS, and some are tasked with demanding household-chores that leave little to no space for education.

 Good Hope’s Two-Year Secondary School Preparation Program provides a stepping stone for the marginalized youth that we support.
 After finishing the program, many of our students receive a private sponsorship to go to a private secondary school or attend a vocational training centre.